qiskit-community/qiskit-metal/README.md

 ##### Option 2: Install into an existing environment

 For convenience, you can try to install directly in an existing environment such as the `base` environment, if it is relatively up to date.
-To install qiskit_metal and its depenencies into an existing environment named `<env_name>`, execute these commands in the top-level of the repository:
+To install qiskit_metal and its dependencies into an existing environment named `<env_name>`, execute these commands in the top-level of the repository:

 ```
 conda env update -n <env_name> environment.yml